NT education engagement strategy 2022 to 2031

 Work has commenced against all key deliverables including:

-• The establishment of the first Youth Voice Peak Group (named Youth Voice Crew) in 2023 with 16 members from 11 schools across the Territory.
-The Youth Voice Crew meet quarterly, face-to-face and connect in between meetings online to provide student voice and advice to the Department of Education on priority policy pieces.
+- The Youth Voice Peak Group (named Youth Voice Crew) was established in 2023.
+The Youth Voice Crew meet quarterly, face-to-face and connect in between meetings online to provide student voice and advice to the department on priority policy pieces.

 The department is also partnering with Aboriginal Peak Organisations of the Northern Territory (APONT) to support the establishment of the Aboriginal education peak body to provide advice on delivering the strategy and input on department policy and services.